ivan-tkatchev/tab/README.md

 : The square root function.
 Usage:
 `sqrt UInt|Int|Real -> Real`

+`stddev`
+: Synonym for `stdev`.

+`stdev`
+: Calculates the sample standard deviation, defined as the square root of the variance.
+This function is completely analogous to `var`, with the difference that the square root of the result is taken.
+See also: `mean`.
+Usage:
+`stdev Arr UInt|Int|Real -> Real`
+`stdev Seq UInt|Int|Real -> Real`
+`stdev UInt|Int|Real -> Real` -- **Note:** this version of this function will mark the returned value to calculate the standard deviation when stored as a value into an existing key of a map.

 `string`
 : Converts an unsigned integer, signed integer or floating-point number to a string.